 Republicans currently hold a 53-47 majority in the Senate, leaving them seven votes short of the 60 needed to advance a funding bill.
 Democrats, led by Senate Minority Leader Chuck Schumer, have pushed to include an extension of Covid-era healthcare premium subsidies under the Affordable Care Act.
 Republicans have refused, citing spending concerns.

 The exchange highlighted the ongoing tensions between Phillip and Jennings on the program.
 Jennings, a former staffer for President George W. Bush who has embraced MAGA politics in recent years, frequently appears on the show to represent conservative viewpoints.
-In a subsequent interview on the Pivot podcast in August 2025, Phillip acknowledged that some viewers dislike Jennings for his views but defended his presence on her show, noting that he represents perspectives that are widely shared, even if many people find them unfounded.
+In a subsequent interview on the Pivot podcast in August 2025, Phillip acknowledged that some viewers dislike Jennings for his views but defended his presence on her show, noting that he represents perspectives widely shared, even if many find them unfounded.

 Phillip explained in that interview that she sometimes steps in when Jennings or others appear to be playing to social media users instead of engaging in meaningful debate.
 She stated that if she detects someone trying to create a viral moment by misrepresenting what is being said, she will stop that behavior.
 Phillip noted that Jennings is often involved in those moments when she intervenes.

-The October 7 exchange regarding Trump’s approval ratings exemplified this dynamic, with Phillip refusing to allow Jennings to overstate the significance of a single-point increase in polling.
+The October 21 exchange regarding Trump’s approval ratings exemplified this dynamic, with Phillip refusing to allow Jennings to overstate the significance of a single-point increase in polling.
 The moment resonated with viewers, who appreciated seeing real-time fact-checking during political discourse, particularly on a topic where partisan spin often obscures objective data.